open-feature/open-feature-operator/docs/threat_model.md

 ### Personally identifiable information

-PII may be used in flag evaluation, this data never leaves the node or is persisted.
+PII may be used in flag evaluation.
+It is sent from the workload to flagd.
+In all deployment patterns currently supported by the operator, this data never leaves the node and is never persisted.

 ## Controls